DenisGorbachev/spacemine/README.md

-## SpaceMine = Factorio + Dwarf Fortress
+## Spacemine = Factorio + Dwarf Fortress

 ## Overview

-SpaceMine is a game where you gather resources to fulfill the requests of space merchants.
-You navigate a fleet of robots using programmatic commands, which require energy to execute.
-You get the energy from merchants, as a reward for fulfilling their requests.
+Spacemine is a game where you gather resources to fulfill the requests of space merchants.
+You navigate a fleet of robots which require energy to function.
+You receive the energy from merchants, as a reward for fulfilling their requests.

-By a lucky chance, the planet provides all raw materials to assemble new robots or upgrade existing ones.
-However, the resources are limited: use them wisely!
+## Start playing

+1. Register on (Discord channel)[link].
-There is no registration process.
-In order to play the game, you have to receive the API key for your first robot from another player (who assembled it himself).
+1. Request the API key-secret pair for your first robot from another player in (Discord channel)[link] (there is no regular "registration" in the game).

-Each robot has its own API key & secret (which you can regenerate if you want to).
+1. Install the client.
+1. Add the API key-secret to your accounts via `sm add [name] [key] [secret]` (choose the name for yourself)
+1. Start working towards your goals.

 Robots can be assembled from multiple components:
 * Controller - creates the API key & secret for operating the robot (required)